Installation Instructions For Interlocking Faux Stone Panels

 Antico Elements` Stone Panels are designed to interlock on all sides to create a seamless look.
 They are designed for Indoor and Outdoor uses.
 Even though the installation is very simple, make sure to read the instructions in order to avoid problems and gaps.

 Always try to keep the panels leveled.
-The walls should be dry and free of dust.
-Some of the fasteners and adhesive should be used where the panels and lips overlap.
+The walls should be dry and free of dust moreover, strongly suggest the use of fasteners and plenty of adhesive where the panels and lips overlap.

 Tools needed: ( same as wood cutting tools )